StefansM/dataset-coreutils/README.md

   formats and doesn't just pass a raw string that's dumbly interpreted by DuckDb.

 * Improve type detection in `dgrep`.
-Types should be inferred at query time rather than specified in `dgrep`.
+Types should be inferred at query timeG rather than specified in `dgrep`.
 Predicates can be specified in `dgrep` but a placeholder predicate should be passed through so a sensible default can be inferred at query time.